Between Greg Gutfeld and Oprah Winfrey, Harris and Trump are squaring up in media appearances

 Vice President Kamala Harris is making her rounds with media interviews to fire up her base, leading up to a short few months before the election, after a widely positive performance at her first presidential debate last week.

 With a growing lead on her opponent, Republican nominee Donald Trump, Harris met with groups like the National Association of Black Journalists earlier this week.
-On Thursday evening, she is also scheduled to be at a live event in Michigan where an interview with Oprah Winfrey — who endorsed Harris at the DNC — will take place.
-The two-hour "Unite for America" stream will center on the countless grassroots organizations backing Harris, The Associated Press said.
+On Thursday evening, she also had a live event in Michigan where an interview with Oprah Winfrey — who endorsed Harris at the DNC — took place.
+The two-hour "Unite for America" stream centered on the countless grassroots organizations backing Harris, The Associated Press said.

 During this media tour, Harris is also reiterating to voters how she is the antithesis of Trump by calling out his incendiary rhetoric at the debate which has led to xenophobic fearmongering around Haitian immigrants in Springfield, Ohio.
 While Trump just survived a second assassination attempt on a golf course in Florida, the former president is also making the rounds, including an appearance on Fox News' late-night show "Gutfeld!" — hosted by Greg Gutfeld.